Parallel Simulation of Contact and Actuation for Soft Growing Robots: Simulation of Actuation and Growth

 \subsection{Neural Surrogate}

-As detailed in~\cref{design_synthesis}, actuator design parameter generation requires precise solutions to the sPAM model in~\cref{sPAM_model}.
-While numerical methods provide reasonable performance for individual solutions (requiring only milliseconds), we wish to use our actuator model in a design optimization task, which demands hundreds of thousands of simulation steps, corresponding to millions of individual sPAM evaluations.
+As detailed in~\cref{design_synthesis}, actuator design parameter generation requires precise solutions to the sPAM model in~\cref{eq:sPAM_model}.
+While numerical methods provide reasonable performance for individual solutions (requiring only milliseconds), we wish to use our actuator model in a design optimization task, which demands hundreds of thousands of simulation steps, corresponding to millions of individual sPAM model evaluations.
 In this high-throughput regime, numerical methods become computationally prohibitive.
 We instead approximate the sPAM model using a neural network surrogate.
 Analysis of the function reveals smooth and monotonic behavior of the output with respect to input parameters.
 The absence of high-frequency features and the single-mode nature of the function make accurate approximation by a neural surrogate possible, as such networks excel at fitting smooth, well-behaved data.
 Furthermore, neural networks can be evaluated efficiently in parallel.

+The input parameters for the neural surrogate are sPAM actuator strain $\epsilon$ and actuator length $l_0$, and the outputs are geometric parameters $m$ and $\phi_{Rc}$.
+This is illustrated as step 3 in \cref{alg:sim_step}. sPAM parameters $m$ and $\phi_{Rc}$ are required to calculate actuator force $F_{t}$ in \cref{eq:sPAM_force}.
+This is step 4 in \cref{alg:sim_step}.
+The training data for neural surrogate is generated by uniformly sampling sPAM actuator parameters $m \in (0, 0.5]$ and $l_0\in [0.02, 0.08]$m and running them through our full analytical model from \cref{eq:sPAM_model} to get the corresponding values of $\phi_{Rc} \in (0, \frac{\pi}{2}]$ and $\epsilon \in [0, 1]$.
 Through hyperparameter optimization, we determined that a $2\times32\times2$ multi-layer perceptron with ReLU nonlinearities~\cite{nair2010rectified} and He initialization~\cite{he2015delving} provided the best balance of speed and accuracy.
-We trained the surrogate on 40,000 ground truth samples.
+We trained the surrogate with a 80/10/10 train/test/validation split on 40,000 ground truth samples.
 Performance evaluation results are presented in~\cref{fig:nntimes}.
 The surrogate achieves four orders of magnitude improvement in throughput (at experimental batch sizes) while maintaining average MSE loss of 0.003 (with outputs normalized).
 These computational speeds enable simulation faster than real-time, making our design optimization tractable for complex environments.